Top Alcohol & Drug Treatment Centers in Liberty, Missouri

 Prescription Drugs

 Prescription drug misuse, especially opioids, is a significant concern in Liberty, as it is across most of Missouri.
-According to the Missouri Department of Health, in 2017, the opioid prescription rate in Missouri was 79.3 prescriptions per 100 persons, significantly higher than the national average.
+According to data from Clay County, as of 2022:

 Alcohol

-Addressing substance abuse in Liberty involves a comprehensive approach that includes enforcement, prevention and treatment.
-Law enforcement agencies, healthcare providers, educators, community organizations and citizens all have roles to play in reducing substance abuse and its damaging effects on individuals, families and the community.
+Dealing with drug abuse in Liberty requires a comprehensive approach.
+It should include enforcement, prevention and treatment.
+Law enforcement, healthcare providers, educators, community organizations and citizens all have roles to play.
+They can all help reduce substance abuse and its damaging effects on individuals, families and the community.

 Warning Signs of Substance Abuse